JujuAdams/Vinyl/docs/5.0/Multi-Patterns.md

 &nbsp;

-Functions on this page relate to specific behaviours for [Multi pattern](Terminology) instances.
+Functions on this page relate to specific behaviours for [Multi pattern](Terminology) voices.

 &nbsp;